nvladimiroff/nvladimiroff.github.io/_posts/2025-08-06-slot-machines.md

 ## Does this matter?

 You might say "but this doesn't matter as long as you get the product built."
 And from a business perspective, you're right!
 But programming is so much more than building sources of revenue for businesses.
 It's a _craft_ with a culture and community and skill and creativity.
+All of these things are such an important part of what makes us human.

-Maybe businesses would make more money if we all just vibe coded, but turning such a fulfilling craft into a slot machine just so maybe some line goes up a little more is, to me, a tragedy.
+Vibe coding strips all of these away and leaves us with a slot machine that generates business value.
+Maybe businesses would make more money if we all just vibe coded, but destroying such a fulfilling craft just so maybe some line goes up a little more is, to me, a tragedy.